fabian-sp/ncOPT/README.md

 # ncOPT

-This repository is designed for solving constrained optimization problems where objetive and/or constraint functions are Pytorch modules.
+This repository is designed for solving constrained optimization problems where objective and/or constraint functions are Pytorch modules.
 It is mainly intended for optimization with pre-trained networks, but could be used for other purposes.

 As main solver, this repository contains a `Python` implementation of the SQP-GS (*Sequential Quadratic Programming - Gradient Sampling*) algorithm by Curtis and Overton [1].